mgifford/a11y-contracting/Accessibility-Procurement-Pilot-Modified.md

 This requirement is subject to Canadian Free Trade Agreement (CFTA), Comprehensive Economic and Trade Agreement (CETA), North American Free Trade Agreement (NAFTA), and the World Trade Organization’s Agreement on Government Procurement (WTO-AGP).

+The Canadian Content Policy does not apply to this requirement.

+# Appendix X

+## With respect to Phase 1 of the Procurement Process

+The Contractor will be reimbursed its authorized travel and living expenses reasonably and properly incurred in the performance of the Work, at cost, without any allowance for profit and/or administrative overhead, in accordance with the meal, private vehicle and incidental expenses provided in Appendices B, C and D of the National Joint Council Travel Directive and with the other provisions of the directive referring to "travellers", rather than those referring to "employees".

+All travel must have the prior authorization of the Technical Authority.

+# Questionable or inconsistent

+## How does this compare with the open source committment of Open Government?
+The Contractor will own Intellectual Property Rights in Foreground Information - https://buyandsell.gc.ca/policy-and-guidelines/standard-acquisition-clauses-and-conditions-manual/4/4007/3#ownership-of-intellectual-property-rights

 Footer